-Considered one of the most expensive herbs in the modern world, saffron is not only aromatic, it has numerous medicinal purposes, such as:
+Considered one of the most expensive herbs in the modern world, saffron is not only aromatic, but it also has numerous medicinal purposes, such as:

 Inducing sleep.
-Saffron has sedative effects that not only induce, but can improve overall quality of sleep.
+Saffron has sedative effects that not only induce sleep, but can also improve its overall quality.

 Lowering blood pressure.
-Studies show that saffron can lower blood pressure for those suffering from hypertension.
+Studies show that saffron can lower blood pressure in those suffering from hypertension.

-In addition, many recent studies have shown saffron can be of help for:
+In addition, many recent studies have shown saffron can be beneficial for:

 Relieving asthma.
 Taking saffron medicinally can relieve coughs and asthma symptoms.